tdrewtech/Python-UI-Dashboard-Project/README.md

 # Google Play Store Analytics
 <img src="https://raw.githubusercontent.com/fafilia/capstone-UIFlask/master/full_capstone.png">
 ## Introduction
-Projek ini dikembangkan sebagai salah satu capstone project dari Algoritma Academy Data Analytics Specialization.
-Deliverables yang diharapkan adalah Anda dapat membangun sebuah aplikasi web sederhana (dashboard) menggunakan framework Flask.
-Capstone ini akan fokus pada tampilan user interface Flask.
+This project is about a simple web application (dashboard) using the Flask framework.
+This capstone will focus on the appearance of the Flask user interface.

 ## Data Summary
-Data yang digunakan pada capstone project ini adalah data hasil scraping dari Google Playstore App.
-Data Google Playstore App terdiri dari beberapa variabe dengan rincian sebagai berikut:
+The data used in this project is scraping data from the Google Playstore App.
+It consists of several variables with the following details:
-- `App` : Nama aplikasi
+- `App`: Application name
-- `Category` : Kategori aplikasi
+- `Category`: Application's category
-- `Rating` : Rating keseluruhan yang diberikan oleh user aplikasi(ketika di scrap)
+- `Rating`: The overall rating given by the application user (when scraped)
-- `Reviews` : Jumlah review yang diberikan oleh user aplikasi(ketika di scrap)
+- `Reviews`: Number of reviews given by application users (when scraped)
-- `Size` : Ukuran aplikasi(ketika di scrap)
+- `Size`: Application size (when scraped)
-- `Installs` : Jumlah user yang menginstall/mendownload aplikasi(Ketika di scrap)
+- `Installs`: Number of users who installed / downloaded the application (When scraped)
-- `Type` : Tipe aplikasi (berbayar/gratis)
+- `Type`: Application type (paid / free)
-- `Price` : Harga aplikasi (ketika di scrap)
+- `Price`: Application price (when scraped)
-- `Content Rating` : Kelompok usia aplikasi ini ditargetkan - Children / Mature 21+ / Adult
+- `Content Rating`: The age group of this app is targeted - Children / Mature 21+ / Adult
-- `Genres` : Genre aplikasi.
+- `Genres`: Application's genre.
-- `Last Updated` : Tanggal kapan aplikasi terakhir diperbarui di Play Store (ketika discrap)
+- `Last Updated`: The date when the application was last updated on the Play Store (when it was scraped)
-- `Current Ver` : Versi aplikasi saat ini tersedia di Play Store (ketika discrap)
+- `Current Ver`: Current version of the app available on Play Store (when scraped)
-- `Android Ver` : Minimum versi Android yang diperlukan (ketika discrap)
+- `Android Ver`: Minimum Android version required (when scraped)

 ## Dependencies
 - Flask